Gingerbreadfork/ai-price-scraper/README.md

 * Ensure your selected model is available and can be started with `ollama run`.
 * If the response contains non-JSON data, the parser will automatically attempt to extract the JSON portion.
 * Some product pages may be poorly structured; test multiple URLs to evaluate performance.

----

-## 📄 License

-MIT © \[Your Name or GitHub Handle]

----

-Would you like a `curl` or Postman example in the usage section?